neulab/newlang-tech/speech-synthesis/README.md

 >
 >( new_0002 "more text in your language ..." )
 * Start each sentence with a `(` and end with a `)` leaving spaces between the brackets and text following/before.
-* Replace `new` with anything you want, eg your language code or domain, leaving no spaces in between.
+* Replace `new` with anything you want, eg your language code or domain, leaving no spaces in between your *new* and numbers.
-* The utterance should be in quotation marks.
+* The utterance should be inside quotation marks.
 * Precede other quotation marks with a backslash (\\).

 Proceed to rename your wav files with the corresponding name.
 Eg, the first audio will be `new_0001.wav`